ParticleMonk/ParticleMonk/README.md

 - 👋 Hi, I’m @ParticleMonk
-- 👀 I’m interested in tech solutions that enable the best parts of huamnity.
+- 👀 I’m interested in tech solutions that enable the best parts of humanity.
 - 🌱 I’m currently learning machine learning via python.
 - 💞️ I’m looking to collaborate on anything that aligns with the above.
 - 📫 How to reach me discord @ LaughingProphet#0238